Stylback/home-server/README.md

 Finally, find the line with `Port 22`, uncomment and change it from 22 to [another](https://serverfault.com/questions/509294/what-are-valid-ports-to-use-for-ssh) port of your choice.
 Save and exit.
 Remember to change the port number for your alias to reflect your choice.

-__NOTE:__ Do __NOT__ close the terminal window!
+__WARNING:__ Do __NOT__ close the terminal window, if something was entered incorrectly in the configuration file you might lose access to the server.
 Until we know everything works, ensure that you have atleast one other terminal instance running that is connected to the server.
-If something was entered incorrectly in the configuration file you might lose access to the server!

 Restart the SSH service by running: